Things To Do

 Explore popular sports in region.

-Football (soccer) is the most popular sport in Chitembo, with many local teams and a strong following among fans.
+Football is the most popular sport in Angola, with local teams playing in regional leagues and community games being a common sight.

 Basketball